organix/mycelia/actor_abi.md

 The first instruction in the actor block simply reloads the program counter with the address of the current behavior.
-Note that the value of pc is offset +8 from the currently executing instruction, thus [pc, #-4] loads the new pc from offset 0x04 in the actor block.
+Note that the value of ip is
+the address of the actor block itself thus [ip, #4] loads the new pc from offset 0x04 in the actor block.
-The actor behavior will have access to the actor state through the ip register, which points to the beginning of the actor block.
+The actor behavior will have access to the actor state (if any) through the ip register.

 ### Example 2